 Heart Failure Exacerbations

-The doctor will ask about your symptoms and history of heart failure.
+The doctor will ask about symptoms and history of heart failure.
 A physical exam will be done.
-Your blood and urine will be tested.
+Blood and urine will be tested.

-Tests will be done to view your heart and see how it is working.
+The doctor will do tests to view heart and see how it is working.
 This can be done with:

-Treatment steps will depend on what is making your symptoms worse.
-Infections or other medical conditions will need to be treated.
-Medical care can help to support your heart until the issue has passed.
+Treatment depends on what is making symptoms worse.
+Causes will need to be treated.

 Medicines may need to be changed.
-New medicine may be needed.
-Options include:
+New medicine may be given, such as:

 The heart may need extra support to work well.
-Surgery options may include:
+Surgery options may be:

 American Heart Association

 Acute heart failure.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/acute-heart-failure.
 Accessed July 30, 2021.